 CASH AND CASH EQUIVALENTS

 The securities received by the Company as collateral under reverse repurchase agreements are liquid trading securities with market quotes and significant trading volume.
-The fair value of collateral received by the Company under reverse repurchase agreements as of March 31, 2021 and 2020, was $272,586 and $10,272, respectively.
+The fair value of collateral received by the Company under reverse repurchase agreements as of December 31, 2021, and March 31, 2021, was $333,803 and $272,586, respectively.

 The entire disclosure for cash and cash equivalent footnotes, which may include the types of deposits and money market instruments, applicable carrying amounts, restricted amounts and compensating balance arrangements.
 Cash and equivalents include: (1) currency on hand (2) demand deposits with banks or financial institutions (3) other kinds of accounts that have the general characteristics of demand deposits (4) short-term, highly liquid investments that are both readily convertible to known amounts of cash and so near their maturity that they present insignificant risk of changes in value because of changes in interest rates.
 Generally, only investments maturing within three months from the date of acquisition qualify.